 System Director, OhioHealth Neuroscience/Senior Health Services

-Summer Semester (Course 2): Case Studies in Clinical Gerontology
+Spring Semester (Course 1, 2): Introduction to Applied Gerontology, Interdisciplinary Case Studies in Clinical Gerontology

 About the Office